Pick your preferred language. We speak English and 42 other languages.

 The transmission of personal data as described in this Privacy Statement may include overseas transfers of personal data to countries whose data protection laws are not as comprehensive as those of the countries within the European Union.
 Where required by European law, we shall only transfer personal data to recipients offering an adequate level of data protection.
 In these situations, as may be required, we make contractual arrangements to ensure that your personal data is still protected in line with European standards.
 You can ask us to see a copy of these contractual agreements using the contact details below.

 Booking.com is part of the Booking Holdings Inc. corporate family.
 See here for more info: https://www.bookingholdings.com/

 We might receive personal data about you from other companies of the Booking Holdings Inc. corporate family or share your personal data with them for the following purposes:

-C. To detect, prevent, and investigate fraudulent, other illegal activities and data breaches;
+To detect, prevent, and investigate fraud, other illegal activities, and data breaches;

-E. To provide personalized offers or send you marketing with your consent or as otherwise permitted by applicable law;
+To provide personalized offers, send you marketing with your consent, or as otherwise permitted by applicable law;